Blaijon/Real_Estate_Website_REACT/README.md

 ## Project Description

-This Project was designed for a local American Restarunt that needed a landing page on the web.
-On their landing page are their menus, history, and the ability to make reservation.
-In this school project I worked in a team of 3; I helped build the first page and menu page of the Restarunt.
+This Single Page Project was a prototype designed for a local travel company that wanted to show their client's available listings.
+This project gives the user the ability to specify the number of rooms and price of the home they choose.
+The Technologies I used are down below.
 ![An image of the app](http://blaijonheads.com/images/macbook2.jpg)

 ## Technologies